• Skip to primary navigation

 Don’t stress out.
 Your child will not starve.
 Keep the long term goal in mind to make your child a healthy eater.

-by admin
+December 12, 2020 by admin

-by admin
+January 21, 2019 by admin

 I’m so excited that one of the priorities for the American Academy of Pediatrics (AAP) in 2019 is connecting children and families with nature.
 In the Jan 2019 edition of AAP news, Dr. Yasuda, current AAP president, notes the research findings that benefits of exposure to green spaces for our kids include “greater physical activity, better mental health, reduced stress and increased resilience.”
 Further “nature helps improve their executive function, their ability to learn and their relationships with their families and other children.”